-We all grieve and mourn the brutal, unimaginable horror that took place at First Baptist Church of Sutherland Springs.
+We all grieved and mourned the brutal, unimaginable horror that took place November 5, 2017, at First Baptist Church of Sutherland Springs.
 A deranged and demonized (if not demon-possessed) gunman shot and killed 26 people and wounded 20 others in the worst church shooting America has ever witnessed.
 The loss of life and utter decimation to individual families and the church family at large are simply heartbreaking to contemplate.

 In times like this, we naturally ask, “Why, God?
 What gives here?
 These people were worshiping You, and they were senselessly and viciously gunned down in cold blood.
 I cannot understand why, on earth or in heaven, You would have allowed this to happen.”